ravendb/ravendb-go-client/porting_notes.md

 Go has interfaces which allows virtual functions.
 You can define an interface Foo, implement it by Bar1 and Bar2 structs.
 Function that takes Foo as an argument can receive Bar1 and Bar2 and will call the right virtual functions on them.

-One might think that embedding + interface can be used to implement Java inheritence:
+One might think that embedding + interface can be used to implement Java inheritance:
 * define interface Foo
 * have Base struct implement it
 * embed Base in Derived struct
-* over-write some interface (virutal) functions in Derived
+* over-write some interface (virtual) functions in Derived

 There is a subtle but important difference.